All Episodes

 What level of recreating fake salmon does he think?

-I mean, obviously we know that it's not like they're putting it in salmon shaped molds.
+I mean, obviously, we know that it's not like they're putting it in salmon-shaped molds and then, you know.

 dan friesen